Which place is cheaper, Amalfi or Cinque Terre?

 Cinque Terre usually gets more rain in July than Amalfi.
 Cinque Terre gets 30 mm (1.2 in) of rain, while Amalfi receives 26 mm (1 in) of rain this time of the year.

 Cinque Terre is around the same temperature as Amalfi in the autumn.
-The temperature in Cinque Terre is usually 17°C (63°F) in October, and Amalfi stays around 17°C (63°F).
+The daily temperature in Cinque Terre averages around 17°C (63°F) in October, and Amalfi fluctuates around 17°C (63°F).

 Cinque Terre usually receives around the same amount of sunshine as Amalfi during autumn.
 Cinque Terre gets 177 hours of sunny skies, while Amalfi receives 189 hours of full sun in the autumn.